 - Access Center: displays the overall operating status including the PV, UV, traffic, and distribution of access over the Internet.

-- Audit Center: displays statistics on object operations including read, write, and delete operations on objects.
+- Audit Center: displays statistics for object operations including read, write, and delete operations on objects.

-- Operation Center: displays statistics on access logs including the number of requests and distribution of failed operations.
+- Operation Center: displays statistics for access logs including the number of requests and distribution of failed operations.

-- Performance: displays statistics on performance including the performance of downloads and uploads over the Internet, the performance of transmission over different networks or with different object sizes, and the list of differences between stored and downloaded objects.
+- Performance Center: displays statistics for performance including the performance of downloads and uploads over the Internet, the performance of transmission over different networks or with different object sizes, and the list of differences between stored and downloaded objects.

 - Use the Log Service console

 - Real-time log query allows you to query logs from the past seven days free of charge.
-If the log storage time that you set is longer than seven days, Log Service will charge the excess days separately.
+If the log retention time that you set is longer than seven days, Log Service charges the fees for the excess days.
 Extra fees are charged when you read data from or write data to Log Service over the Internet.

-- Log Service allows you to store 900 GB of logs (equivalent to 900 million 1-KB log entries) per day free of charge, and charges additional fees for excessive logs.
-You can use the real-time log query feature to query the stored logs.
+- Log Service allows you to store 900 GB of logs (equivalent to 900 million 1-KB log entries) per day free of charge, and charges fees for excess logs.

-For more information about the billing standards, see Log Service billing methods.
+For more information about the billing standards, see Pay-as-you-go.